-To help provide peace of mind to both residents and visitors as the region’s businesses safely re-open, Destination Cleveland has launched CLEAN COMMITTED.
+To help provide peace of mind to both residents and visitors, Destination Cleveland has launched CLEAN COMMITTED.
 In partnership Cuyahoga County, the City of Cleveland and the region’s healthcare experts at the Cuyahoga County Board of Health, Cleveland Clinic, The MetroHealth System and University Hospitals, we are asking tourism and hospitality business owners to be CLEAN COMMITTED by adopting a standard set of cleanliness practices.
 View a list of CLEAN COMMITTED businesses here.

 And when you, the traveling public, are ready to explore we hope you find inspiration on our website and consult our trip planning tools and the CLE Concierge team to help you prepare for your visit.

 On Nov.
 18, 2020, Cuyahoga County and the City of Cleveland issued Stay-at-Home Advisories (County and City), which direct all residents to stay at home to the greatest extent possible due to the rapid rise of COVID-19 cases and hospitalizations in the county.
 Additionally, residents are strongly advised to avoid having guests in their homes during the upcoming holiday season.